fire-archive/go-es_core/README.md

 (https://github.com/fire/go-es_core/)

 This is a rewrite of the es_core C++ application by Timothee Besset.
+It is currently abandoned.

 ## Artifacts